nguyenank/shot-plotter/README.md

 Details logged for each shot can be customized by clicking on the _Customize Details_ button at the bottom of the details panel.
 Details can only be customized when there are no shots recorded.

-##### Customizing Details
+##### Customizing Setup

-Clicking the _Customize Details_ button will bring up a modal with a list of the current details.
+Clicking the _Customize Setup_ button will bring up a modal with a list of the current details.
 Drag-and-drop detail names to reorder them.
 Click on the eye icon to toggle whether it is visible.
 Click on the trash can icon to delete details.
 For created details, click on the pencil-in-a-square icon to edit those details.
 Reordering details changes their position in both the details panel and the table.
 The _X_ and _Y_ details cannot be hidden or deleted.

+The default number of shots per page can be modified by changing the number before the text _Rows Per Table Page_.
+The default number is 10; the number must be an integer between 1 and 999 (inclusive).

 Using the _Enable 2-Coordinate Shots_ toggle, the ability to have 2-coordinate shots can be enabled.
 When enabled, _X2_ and _Y2_ details are added to the list of details.
 Like the _X_ and _Y_ details, the _X2_ and _Y2_ details cannot be hidden or deleted.